Forest Mage

-Forest Mage is a 2006 fantasy novel by Robin Hobb, the second in her Soldier Son Trilogy.
+Forest Mage is a 2006 fantasy novel by American writer Robin Hobb, the second in her Soldier Son Trilogy.

 Plot introduction

 The Gernian Cavalla Academy that has been established according to the King's wishes has suffered from the rivalry between the Old Lords and the King's New Lords.
 These are newly raised soldiers who won distinction in the push east and the conflicts with the plains people.
 However a new foe appears in the guise of the "Specks".

 The book is written in first person, in the perspective of the main character, Nevare Burvelle.